dmnfarrell/snipgenie/README.md

 ## Usage

-Run `snpgenie` for the cli or `snpgenie-gui` for the desktop version.
+Run `snipgenie` for the cli or `snipgenie-gui` for the desktop version.
 You require a reference genome and reads in fastq format at minimum as input.

 ### Command line options